nelso0/barbotine-arbitrage-bot/README.md

 You can now buy the source code of that real version!
 Link: [barbotine.capital/arbitrage](https://barbotine.capital/arbitrage)

 I also made a new trading (scalping) bot!
-As I want people to discover it, you can buy a bundle of Barbotine Arbitrage + Scalping for a very reduced price, [here](https://barbotine.capital/purchase-arbitrage)
+Check it out here: [github.com/nelso0/barbotine-scalping-bot](https://github.com/nelso0/barbotine-scalping-bot)